evolution-linux/evolution-docs/src/config/package-documentation/index.md

 big software libraries.

-In addition to documentation provided by upstream projects, packages may also contain description of initial setup or usage specific to Void, provided by distribution contributors.
+In addition to documentation provided by upstream projects, packages may also contain description of initial setup or usage specific to EvolutionOS, provided by distribution contributors.
 It will be located in `/usr/share/doc/<package>/README.voidlinux`.